 To change the analogy for a second, consider investing.
-Most reputable financial advisors will tell you that it’s a mistake to try and time the market.
-Nobody ever really knows what’s going on, and making accurate predictions is almost impossible.
+Most reputable financial advisors tell you that it’s a mistake to try and time the market.
+Nobody ever really knows what’s going on and making accurate predictions is almost impossible.

 With stocks, actively trying to “buy low, sell high” often results in worse results than just systematically buying a set of broad index funds every month.
-This is the impetus behind the latest suite of robo investors.
-Simply deposit money into the account, and let the robo use the money to buy funds according to your investment plan.
+This is the impetus behind the latest suite of robotic investors.
+You deposit money into the account, and let the algorithm use the money to buy funds according to your investment plan.
 If you make this an automatic deposit, then you pretty much never have to check on your investments unless you need to take some out.

-The purpose of Ammo Squared is automating the ammo buying process.
-You set the amount of money to deposit, and what mixture of calibers you want them to buy.
-They then use your money, combined with everyone else, and bulk buy ammunition at a lower price point.
-Then your “crate” is allotted a portion of what they bought.
-When you are ready, you have them ship your ammo crate to you.
+The purpose of Ammo Squared was originally automating the ammo buying process.
+You set the amount of money to deposit and what mixture of calibers you want them to buy.
+They use your money, combined with everyone else’s, and bulk buy ammunition at a lower price point.
+Your account is then allotted a portion of what they bought.
+When you are ready, you have them ship your ammo to you.

 From this first batch, I can see that I was allocated 63 rounds of match grade 22LR, 29 rounds of 5.56 practice ammo, and 52 rounds of 9mm.
 I also see a breakdown of the average price paid per round.
 I fully plan on just letting this roll for a few months until I need more ammunition, and then I’ll have them send me the crate.

 You have the option to automate shipping your crate as well.
 You can either do it by a total round count or by total value.
-For now, I’m keeping it manual.
+For now, I’m keeping it manual and letting ammo accrue.